-- 1. This Regulation shall enter into force on the day following that of its publication in the Official Journal of the European Union. - 2.
-It shall apply from the day following that on which Union law ceases to apply to the United Kingdom pursuant to Article 50(3) of the Treaty on European Union.
+1. This Regulation shall enter into force on the day following that of its publication in the Official Journal of the European Union.

+2. It shall apply from the day following that on which Union law ceases to apply to the United Kingdom pursuant to Articles 126 and 127 of the Withdrawal Agreement.

-However, Articles 6(3) and 7(2) shall apply from the entry into force of this Regulation.
+However, Articles 8(3) and 9(2) shall apply from the entry into force of this Regulation.

-- 3. This Regulation shall not apply if a withdrawal agreement concluded with the United Kingdom in accordance with Article 50(2) of the Treaty on European Union has entered into force by the date referred to in the first subparagraph of paragraph 2. - 4.
-This Regulation shall cease to apply on the earlier of the following two dates: - (a) the date on which an agreement between the Union and the United Kingdom governing the provision of air transport between them enters into force, or, as the case may be, is provisionally applied; or - (b) 30 March 2020.
+3. This Regulation shall not apply if an agreement governing comprehensively the provision of air transport with the United Kingdom, to which the Union is a party, has entered into force by the date referred to in the first subparagraph of paragraph 2.

+4. This Regulation shall cease to apply on the earlier of the following dates:

+(a) 30 June 2021;

+(b) the date on which an agreement as referred to in paragraph 3 enters into force, or, as the case may be, the date from which it is provisionally applied.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.

 Done at Brussels,